-A contract provides clarity in the professional relationship and protects the rights of both parties.
-I like to describe a contract as a record of the conversation, and I often refer back to my contrcts to remember the details we talked about!
+A contract provides clarity and protects the rights of both parties.
+I like to think of it as a record of our conversation, and I often refer back to my contracts to refresh myself of any key details we discussed, too!

-Here are the most basic key elements that should be included in a contract/model release form:
+Here are the key elements that should be included in a contract/model release form:

-Creative license: This section should outline the model's rights to edit, crop, or otherwise modify the images as needed after images are delivered from the photographer.
+Creative License: Specify whether the model has rights to edit, crop, or otherwise modify images as desired after images are delivered from the photographer.

-Liability and indemnification: This section should outline the responsibilities and liabilities of each party, and should provide protections for both the photographer and the model in case of any legal issues.
+Liability and Indemnification: Define the responsibilities of both parties and ensure protections are in place for both the photographer and the model in case of legal issues.

-Signatures and dates: Both parties should sign and date the model release form to indicate their agreement to the terms and conditions outlined in the document.
+Signatures and Dates: Both parties should sign and date the contract to confirm their agreement.

-It's okay to negotiate details after you have sent a contract out, but be careful not to compromise yourself in safety or ownership clauses.
+It’s okay to negotiate terms and create a new contract on a case-by-case basis, but be careful not to compromise on your own safety or ownership rights.

 SAMPLE CONTRACT FOR USE IN THE STATE OF COLORADO

 Copy and Paste this contract into a google doc, edit according to each shoot, and send it out for every job!
-Keep a copy of each signed contract in a google drive folder for your records.
+Keep a copy of each signed contract in a cloud folder for your records.

 Contract courtesy Alkemie Consulting, Angie Birky O'Neill